Unsure about cruising Europe this year? Here are five places to sail instead

 Many Australians who had a planned summer of travel in Europe have seen their plans thrown into doubt due to the USA’s war on Iran in the Middle East.
 This has lead to thousands of cancelled flights, countries closing airspace, strict travel warnings from the Australian government and more.

-Lines like Qantas, Virgin, British Airways, Emirate, Etihad and more all stop in locations such as Dubai or Doha on their way to Europe.
+Lines like Qantas, Virgin, British Airways, Emirates, Etihad and more all stop in locations such as Dubai or Doha on their way to Europe.
 With all indications appearing to show that the conflict is set to continue, this means that Aussies who thought they had their Europe flights locked in might be left without a way to arrive.

 If you’re looking for alternative ways to get to Europe, Cruise Passenger already has you covered with a guide on all the other ways to fly from Australia to Europe.
+However, if inflated prices and travel stress don’t sound like your cup of tea, you might prefer to turn your eyes elsewhere and cruise somewhere new.

 While a classic European cruise is hard to beat, there are other options, both local and international, that can offer something new and give you the peace of mind of not having to worry about flight interruptions.